marksweiss/sofine/README.md

 #### `parse_args`

 The other method you will often need to implement is `parse_args`.
-If your `get_data` requires no arguments you need not implement `parse_args` and can just use the base class default implementation.
+If your `get_data` requires no arguments you need not implement `parse_args`.
 But if your `get_data` call requires arguments, you must implement `parse_args`.
 The method takes an `argv`-style list of alternating arg names and values and is responsible for validating the correctness of argument names and values and returing a tuple with two members.
 The first member is a boolean `is_valid`.
 The second is the parsed list of argument values (without the argument names).

 Here is an example from the `sofine` plugin `sofine.plugins.standard.file_source`.